Brett-Tanner/Journal/2024/Jun_24.md

   - Just a list of lesson titles and the materials they need for now
   - Later on think about automatically generating the full list for a month
   - Monthly materials controller
+- [] Provide a list of kids who could move up for each test
 - [] Delete the 'LessonUses' controller and move it to CourseLessons#index, since that's what it really is
   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form
   - [] Add the date fields and CourseLesson update/create actions to enable adding lessons to courses easily